Surface solar radiation: AI satellite retrieval can outperform Heliosat and generalizes well to other climate zones: Conclusions

 \section{Conclusions}

-Our study introduced the first machine-learning-based satellite retrieval for instantaneous surface solar irradiance and demonstrated its capability to provide accurate and generalizable SSI estimates across Europe.
+Our study introduced a machine-learning-based satellite retrieval for instantaneous surface solar irradiance and demonstrated its capability to provide accurate and generalizable SSI estimates across Europe.
 Our retrieval models were trained on multiple years of Meteosat SEVIRI observations in eleven visible and infrared channels.
 Heliosat SSI estimates and SSI from ground station networks were used as target variables in the machine learning model development.
 Instantaneous SSI is not averaged in time and primarily of interest in short-term forecasting, such as intra-hour solar forecasts for applications in solar energy production and building control.
 Our study is the first to emulate a radiative-transfer based retrieval model.
 We introduced a deep learning emulator of a Heliosat SSI retrieval (SARAH-3) and showed that the emulator is an accurate surrogate of thereof.
-By including SSI measurements from ground stations in the model training, our SSI retrieval model outperformed Heliosat in terms of accuracy and biases in cloudy conditions (CSI < 0.8).
+By including SSI measurements from ground stations in the model training, our SSI retrieval model outperformed Heliosat in terms of accuracy and biases in cloudy conditions (CSI $<$ 0.8).
 When trained on ground station SSI, our retrieval models generalized well to regions with other climates and surface albedos.
 Our results indicate that the generalizability of a data-driven SSI retrieval model is not only related to the model training data or training method, but also depends on the amount of cloudiness present in the location at which SSI is retrieved with the data-driven model.
 We found that, in cloudy conditions, a model trained only on ground stations can estimate SSI accurately even in locations with different surface characteristics, far away from the training test domain.
 Our SSI retrieval model trained on ground stations provides out-of-domain generalization and achieves large performance gains compared to Heliosat.
 Moreover, we found emulation is helpful but not necessary to achieve good generalizability.
-In fact, for cloudy conditions (CSI<0.8), better generalizability (lowest bias and RMSE) was achieved by direct model training on ground stations.
+In fact, for cloudy conditions (CSI $<$ 0.8), better generalizability (the lowest bias and RMSE) was achieved by direct model training on ground stations.
+While transfer learning did not increase performance for cloudy conditions, it did help with spatial generalization in clear-sky conditions where the model trained solely on ground stations predicted SSI with large biases.